Have the freshest free hiking tips sent to you each month!

 TITLE NINE (a reference to women's sports inclusive policies in the U.S.) provides great "how to buy a sports bra" tutorials.

-Their clever punning (much better than mine; "bust musts", for example) is entertaining and takes the edge off what could be a struggle to find the perfect hiking sports bra.
+Their clever punning (much better than mine; "bust musts", for example) is entertaining.

-It might take a few tries to find exactly the bra you need, but they certainly make it easy!
+It might take a few tries to find exactly the bra you need, but they certainly make it easy to get to what you need!

 If you've got questions, I've got answers.